tibue99/ezcord/docs/examples/localization.rst

 -------------
 The language file keys can be used in multiple ways.

-- You can use the :meth:`~ezcord.i18n.t` class to get a localized string
+- You can use the :meth:`~ezcord.i18n.t` function to get a localized string
 - You can use the :class:`~ezcord.i18n.TEmbed` class if you want to define the embed in the language file
 - You can simply use the language file keys as message content
 - You can even use language file keys directly in embeds, views and modals!
 Just make sure that